microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/resources/teamvisibilitytype.md

 ---
 title: "Members"
-description: "Describes the visibility of a team. "
+description: "Describes the visibility of a team. "author: "nkramer"
 ---

 #teamVisibilityType enum type